Shajar87/Shajar87/README.md

 **Data Analyst Intern**
 *Siemens, Gurugram | April 2024 - September 2024*
-- Analyzed internal data sources for workforce management and developed a competency matrix to track employee skills.
+- Worked with the Quality Team of Siemens Mobility to analyze data from diverse internal sources.
-- Contributed to a Django-based Customer Complaint Management Tool, reducing resolution times by 25-30%.
+- Contributed to developing a Django-based Customer Complaint Management Tool, optimizing the complaint handling process.
+Automated the submission and receipt of complaints, aiming to reduce resolution time by 25-30%.
+- Designed a competency matrix in Excel to track and assess employee skill levels, enhancing workforce management and productivity.

 **Data Analyst Intern**
 *GuruCool, Remote | February 2023 - April 2023*